codota/terraform-google-gke-tabnine/README.md

 # terraform-google-gke-tabnine

-This module creates a reslient and fault tolerant Tabnine installation using Google Kubernetes Engine (GKE) as the computing environment.
+This module creates a resilient and fault-tolerant Tabnine installation using Google Kubernetes Engine (GKE) as the computing environment.

 For further information - please refer to https://docs.tabnine.com/enterprise/